Interested in certifying a document? Such as getting a certified copy of a passport, power of attorney, or marriage certificate?

 What does it cost to certify documents with a solicitor?

 The costs vary depending on the document certification that is required and who you are asking to provide the certification.
 Costs vary based on several factors including the expertise of the organisation certifying your document, where they are based, how much time is involved in the process and whether the document is to be used in the UK or abroad.
-If you intend to use the documents in the UK and not abroad, then certification by a solicitor, accountant or doctor is likely to be cheaper than certification by a notary public.
+If you intend to use the documents in the UK only and not abroad, then certification by a solicitor, accountant or doctor is likely to be cheaper than certification by a notary public.

-As an indication, our fee to notarise a copy of a utility bill, bank statement or drivers licence is normally £20 + VAT, whilst a copy of the ID page of a passport would be £30 + VAT.
-Where we are certifying signatures on a document, fees start from £40 + VAT and where we are verifying the authenticity of an original document like a degree certificate, prices normally start from £50 + VAT.
+As an indication, our fee to notarise a copy of a utility bill, bank statement or driving licence is normally £30 + VAT, whilst a copy of the ID page of a passport would be £40 + VAT.
+Where we are certifying signatures on a document, fees start from £60 + VAT and where we are verifying the authenticity of an original document like a degree certificate, prices normally start from £60 + VAT.

 If you need a copy of an original document certified as a true copy, then you will need to provide the certifier with the original document and a copy of it so that they can compare the two.
 Alternatively, you may need to provide the certifier with the original document, who will then photocopy it or obtain another copy and certify this.
 This could apply to getting a certified copy of a passport or marriage certificate.
 The exact process required to get a document certified will again depend on the document type and purpose of use.

 If you need your signature on a document certified, you must sign the document in front of the person who will be certifying your signature.
 You must also provide an original photographic ID (we usually insist on a passport or a full UK driving licence).